-Six Teaching Tools for Black History MonthJanuary 28, 2013 | Matt Davis
+6 Teaching Tools for Black History Month

-Black History Month provides a great opportunity for students to explore the history of Civil Rights in America.
-But it's important that teachers "reinforce that 'black history' is American history," writes Pat Russo in Dos and Don'ts of Teaching Black History Month.
-Russo's article is a great place to start when determining how to best incorporate black history into your lesson plans.
+Black History Month provides a great opportunity for students to explore and learn more about a variety of issues.
+But it's important that teachers "reinforce that 'Black history' is American history," writes Pat Russo in Do's and Don'ts of Teaching Black History Month.
+Russo's article is a great place to start when determining how to best incorporate Black history into your lesson plans.
 Really, it's a topic that should be incorporated throughout the year, Russo writes, but in February, teachers can dig deeper, provide students with more context, and connect the past to the present.

-General Resources for Black History Month
+Additional Resources for Black History Month

-- Beyond Black History Month from Learn NC: This article from the University of North Carolina's School of Education offers ways teachers can "shift the lens" and explore African American history from new perspectives.
-The school has also produced a long list of lesson plans and related resources for teaching black history.
+Beyond Black History Month From Learn NC: This article from the University of North Carolina's School of Education offers ways teachers can "shift the lens" and explore African American history from new perspectives.
+The school has also produced a long list of lesson plans and related resources for teaching Black history.

-- Celebrate African American Heritage with Scholastic: This rich collection of teaching resources covers a lot of ground, including The Civil Rights Movement, African American contributions to the arts, and slavery in America.
+Celebrate African American Heritage With Scholastic: This rich collection of teaching resources covers a lot of ground, including the Civil Rights Movement, African American contributions to the arts, and slavery in America.
 Each topic is covered with lesson plans, multimedia, and reading lists.

-- Black History Month Lessons and Resources from the NEA: The National Education Association produced this exhaustive collection of teaching resources for Black History Month.
+Black History Month Lessons and Resources From the NEA: The National Education Association produced this exhaustive collection of teaching resources for Black History Month.
 Lesson plans are provided for all grade levels, and they include quizzes, discussion topics, and background information.